Convergence to Utility Maximization and the Indifference Hypothesis: The Role of Cognitive Ability

 The recent literature has documented a positive link between decision makers' cognitive ability and their patience, risk tolerance and proximity to rational behaviour, both in non-strategic \citep{dohmen-falk-huffman-sunde10,becker-deckers-dohmen-falk-kosse12, dohmen-falk-huffman-sunde18,chapman_etal23,echenique-imai-saito23} and strategic environments \citep{proto-rustichini-sofianos19, proto-rustichini-sofianos22,gill-prowse16,gill-rosokha23}.
-Extending the investigation of such links, we were interested to assess the potential role of cognitive ability in our experimental subjects' choice consistency and, additionally, their learning --or lack thereof-- to maximize (expected) utility.
+Extending the investigation of such links, we were interested to assess the potential role of cognitive ability in our experimental subjects' choice consistency and, additionally, their learning---or lack thereof---to maximize ordinal or expected utility.
 We state from the outset that our analysis here is exploratory.

-To do so, and as was noted previously, after the main part of the experiment we invited subjects to complete the ICAR-16 cognitive-ability questionnaire due to \cite{condon-revelle14}.
-Specifically, a cognitive ability score between 0 and 1 was constructed for every subject, coinciding with the proportion of their correct answers.
-In addition to the all-inclusive ICAR-16 score, we also constructed in this way a variety of other scores that featured one or more of the 4 blocks of questions from the Letter-Numeric sequence (LN), Verbal Reasoning (VR), Matrix Reasoning (MR) and 3-Dimensional Rotation (3DR) items.
+To do so, as has already been noted we invited subjects to complete the ICAR-16 cognitive-ability questionnaire \citep{condon-revelle14} after the main part of the experiment was over.
+A cognitive ability score between 0 and 1 was constructed for every subject, coinciding with the proportion of their correct answers.
+In addition to the all-inclusive ICAR-16 score, we also constructed in this way a variety of sub-scores that featured one or more of the 4 blocks of questions from the Letter-Numeric (LN), Verbal Reasoning (VR), Matrix Reasoning (MR) and 3-Dimensional Rotation (3DR) sequences.

-Figure \ref{fig:ICARfigures} shows the density-inclusive correlograms between subjects' HM scores in their merged 15 decisions (where relevant, also penalizing deferrals) and their ICAR-16 scores, as well as a variety of more theme-focused subscores.
-Cognitive ability was significantly positively correlated with HM-consistency in subjects' overall choice behaviour under the ICAR-16 measure ($\rho=-0.12$; $p=0.038$).
-Furthermore, testing separately whether there is an association between consistency and each of the ICAR-4 measures that are formed by the LN, VR, MR and 3DR items in the ICAR-16 questionnaire, we find positive relations with all four, but only those with VR ($\rho=-0.17$; $p=0.002$) and LN ($\rho=-0.11$; $p=0.044$) are economically and statistically significant, as is the score formed by combining these two ($\rho=-0.17$; $p=0.003$).